-Despite many promising leads, new treatments for Alzheimer's are slow to emerge.
+Despite many promising leads, new treatments for Alzheimer's are slow to emerge.By Mayo Clinic Staff

 These Alzheimer's treatments boost performance of chemicals in the brain that carry information from one brain cell to another.
 However, these treatments don't stop the underlying decline and death of brain cells.
-As more cells die, Alzheimer's continues to progress.
+As more cells die, Alzheimer's disease continues to progress.

 Experts are cautiously hopeful about developing Alzheimer's treatments that can stop or significantly delay the progression of Alzheimer's.
-A growing understanding of how the disease disrupts the brain has led to potential Alzheimer's treatments that short-circuit fundamental disease processes.
+A growing understanding of how the disease disrupts the brain has led to potential Alzheimer's treatments that short-circuit basic disease processes.

 The following treatment options are among the strategies currently being studied.

 Taking aim at plaques

-- Production blockers may reduce the amount of beta-amyloid formed in the brain.
-Research has shown that beta-amyloid is produced from a "parent protein" in two steps performed by two different enzymes.
-Several experimental drugs aim to block the activity of the two enzymes.
+Production blockers.
+These therapies may reduce the amount of beta-amyloid formed in the brain.
+Research has shown that beta-amyloid is produced from a "parent protein" in two steps performed by different enzymes.

 Keeping tau from tangling

 A vital brain cell transport system collapses when a protein called tau twists into microscopic fibers called tangles, which are another common brain abnormality of Alzheimer's.
 Researchers are looking at a way to prevent tau from forming tangles.